Remi-Montagne/Project_ClustalW-based_Alignment/README.md

 Be aware that once sequences are in the same cluster, they will not be re-aligned against each other.

-Input : several sequence to align in FASTA format Output : a graphical representation of the alignment
+Input : several sequences to align in FASTA format.

+Output : a graphical representation of the alignment.

 ##################################################################